Home/NBA

 Imago

 That’s when Cavs guard Sam Merrill caught fire.
-The sharpshooter scored 11 of his 20 points in the final period, shooting 6-9 from three for the game and sparking a run that helped the Cavs ice the game.
+The sharpshooter scored 11 of his 20 points in the final period, shooting 6-9 from three and sparking a run that helped the Cavs ice the game.
 His three-pointer to push the Cavs to 100-91 created the first comfortable cushion the team had all night, and he capped the run with a late layup for his second-highest scoring game of this season.
 Cleveland eventually managed to stretch their lead to 14, securing their latest win in a six-game homestand.

 ADVERTISEMENT